 Under the Financing Agreement, we have incurred a substantial amount of debt, which could adversely affect our business.
 In April 2019, we drew down the first tranche of \$200.0 million under the Financing Agreement and in February 2020 we drew down the second tranche of \$50.0 million under the Financing Agreement.
-On March 1, 2021, we entered into Amendment No. 8 to the Financing Agreement, or Amendment No. 8, pursuant to which we, among other things, repaid \$15.0 million in principal under the Financing Agreement on such date and agreed to repay an additional \$35.0 million in principal by no later than March 31, 2021, in each case plus a 5.0% prepayment fee.
+In March 2021, in connection with Amendment No. 8 to the Financing Agreement, we repaid \$50.0 million in principal under the Financing Agreement plus a 5.0% prepayment fee.
 Our high level of indebtedness could affect our business in the following ways, among other things: make it more difficult for us to satisfy our contractual and commercial commitments; require us to use a substantial portion of our cash flow from operations to pay interest and principal, which would reduce funds available for working capital, capital expenditures and other general corporate purposes; limit our ability to obtain additional financing for working capital, capital expenditures, acquisitions and other investments or general corporate purposes; heighten our vulnerability to downturns in our business, our industry or in the general economy; place us at a disadvantage compared to those of our competitors that may have proportionately less debt; limit management's discretion in operating our business; and limit our flexibility in planning for, or reacting to, changes in our business, the industry in which we operate or the general economy.

-The Financing Agreement requires us to make certain payments of principal and interest over time and contains certain minimum quarterly net product revenue requirements and several other restrictive covenants.
-We are required to achieve total minimum net revenue for ANNOVERA, IMVEXXY, and BIJUVA equal to at least (i) \$17.0 million, \$20.0 million, \$23.0 million, and \$26.5 million for the first, second, third, and fourth quarters of 2021, respectively, (ii) \$30.0 million, \$35.0 million, \$40.0 million and \$45.0 million for the first, second, third, and fourth quarters of 2022, respectively, (iii) \$50.0 million, \$55.0 million, \$60.0 million and \$65.5 million for the first, second, third, and fourth quarters of 2023, and (iv) \$70.0 million for the first quarter of 2024.
-Among other requirements of the Financing Agreement, we and our subsidiaries party to the Financing Agreement must maintain a minimum unrestricted cash balance of \$60.0 million, less the amount of certain payables.
-The Financing Agreement also contains covenants that limit, among other things, the ability of us and our subsidiaries party to the Financing Agreement to (i) incur indebtedness, (ii) incur liens on our property, (iii) pay dividends or make other distributions, (iv) sell our assets, (v) make certain loans or investments, (vi) merge or consolidate, (vii) voluntarily repay or prepay certain permitted indebtedness and (viii) enter into transactions with affiliates, in each case subject to certain exceptions.
+The Financing Agreement requires us to make certain payments of principal and interest over time and following the first quarter of 2022, will contains certain minimum quarterly net product revenue requirements and several other restrictive covenants.
+Among other requirements of the Financing Agreement, we and our subsidiaries party to the Financing Agreement must maintain a minimum unrestricted cash balance less the amount of certain payables.
+The Financing Agreement also contains covenants that limit, among other things, the ability of us and our subsidiaries party to the Financing Agreement to (i) incur indebtedness, (ii) incur liens on our property, (iii) pay dividends or make other distributions, (iv) sell our assets, (v) make certain loans or investments, (vi) merge or consolidate, and (vii) enter into transactions with affiliates, in each case subject to certain exceptions.
 These and other terms in the Financing Agreement have to be monitored closely for compliance and could restrict our ability to grow our business or enter into transactions that we believe would be beneficial to our business.
-In order to maintain compliance with the minimum unrestricted cash balance requirement of the Financing Agreement, we anticipate that we may need to raise additional capital.
+To maintain compliance with the minimum unrestricted cash balance requirement of the Financing Agreement, we anticipate that we may need to raise additional capital.
 We cannot guarantee that future financing sufficient to maintain or exceed the minimum unrestricted cash balance will be available in sufficient amounts, in a timely fashion, or on terms acceptable to us, if at all.
 If we are unable to maintain the minimum unrestricted cash balance, achieve any of the total minimum net revenue requirements or otherwise comply with any other covenant of the Financing Agreement, all or a portion of our obligations under the Financing Agreement may be declared immediately due and payable, which would have an adverse effect on our business, results of operations and financial condition.